JesusB11/Global-vs-local-beers/README.md

 ## 🚀 Future Enhancements:

--   Conduct an analysis on why the Equilater beer failed in the Spanish market.
+-   Market Research: Conduct a market study to analyze the performance of the 1906 Reserva Especial beer.
--   Compare the success of Equilater with the success of microbreweries in the Basque country that have **Stout** beers as their flagship.
+-   Launch Strategy: Based on the findings, launch a new beer with similar characteristics to capitalize on the identified market opportunity.
 ---

 ## 🔗 Links: